 61 percent of consumers are somewhat likely to not go through with a purchase if they have to pay additional shipping fees

-58 percent of consumers will add additional products to their cart in order to qualify for free shipping
+58 percent of consumers will add additional products to their cart to qualify for free shipping

 The last one should be of particular interest to you.
 Even if you can’t afford to offer free shipping on all of your products, there is still a lot to gain by offering free shipping with a minimum purchase.
 This will actually encourage consumers to make buy additional products.